⚠ MYTH: THE "GOEBBELS' CONCERT PITCH" STORY

 - 1896 - Britain's Royal Philharmonic starts using A4=439Hz.

 - In 1926 the American music industry reached an informal standard of 440 Hz, many did use it already before, now pretty much all were using it in instrument manufacturing.
-(No supporting documentation found).
+(No supporting official documentation available).

 - 1939 – The majority of attending members at an international conference in London supports A4=440Hz.
-(Note: no supporting ISO documentation found).
+(Note: no supporting ISO documentation available).

 - 1955 - International Organization for Standardization adopts A4=440Hz.
-(Note: no supporting ISO documentation found).
+(Note: no supporting ISO documentation available).

 - 1975 - The International Organization for Standardization affirms the International Concert Pitch A4=440Hz under ISO 16:1975.